belguawhale/Discord-Werewolf/README.md

 ## Changelog

+1/18/2017 - Added !totem command to list totems/display a totem's description

 1/17/2017 - Redid how votes are counted in preparation for impatience and pacifism totems; Impatience and pacifism totems work :smile:; Fixed a small bug with checking win condition in preparation for crazed shaman

 1/16/2017 - Added !refresh command to sync language files with github